-'ntrepreneurship as a term was first introduced by an Irish economist of French descent in 1759 called Ricardo Cantillon.
-In the early 18th century, economists were the first people to discuss the term entrepreneurship.
-The word entrepreneur came from the French verb "Entreprendre" which means undertake or venture.
-It was commonly used around the 18th century and is getting more and more popular today.
-Schumpeter (1934) describes an entrepreneur as an instrumental driver of economic development, based on five innovation solutions: initiating new goods and/or new production, identifying new markets to create demand, identifying new suppliers, and implementing new industrial organizations.
+23 Although several (prior) studies have hinted some peculiar characteristics defining the roles and growth potentials of women entrepreneurs in other parts of the world, there is yet a limited study in the field particularly 24 25 in the Gambia.
+Consequently, this study seeks to address this gap by identifying the challenges, and 26 opportunities experienced by women entrepreneurs in the Gambia.
+To do this, we employed a qualitative study of randomly selected businesswomen in three regions.
+The findings showed that women entrepreneurs experienced 27 various challenges, including, access to finance, lack of government support, limited access to equipment or 28 working materials, poor infrastructure problem, cumbersome regulations, and tax obligations.
+Moreover, our 29 study reported the existence of fewer opportunities for women business operators such as the availability of 30 entrepreneurship training programs, and business registration processes.
+We also report some of the salient 31 factors driving women entrepreneurial behavior.
+These include lug and accelerator programs.
+The limitations 32 and suggested actions are also discussed. ntrepreneurship as a term was first introduced by an Irish economist 33 of French descent in 1759 called Ricardo Cantillon.
+In the early 18 th century, economists were the first people 34 to discuss the term entrepreneurship.
+The word entrepreneur came from the French verb "Entreprendre" which 35 36 means undertake or venture.
+It was commonly used around the 18th century and is getting more and more 37 popular today.
+Schumpeter (1934) describes an entrepreneur as an instrumental driver of economic development, 38 based on five innovation solutions: initiating new goods and/or new production, identifying new markets to 39 create demand, identifying new suppliers, and implementing new industrial organizations.
 For Bennett et al. (2000), entrepreneurship was discussed under three categories of economics, feminism and psychology.
-From the economic point of view, a stable economic condition is needed before an entrepreneur can develop his or her business for the purpose of monetary gains.
-The psychological category focuses more on the personal which devotes more to entrepreneurial success.
-Finally, the feminist perspective entrepreneurship was originally included more towards the predisposition of male entrepreneurs, rather than their women counterparts.
-This theory argues that if we defined entrepreneurship in terms of monetary gains, innovation, and growth then, women who start their businesses with a small amount of money will be eliminated because most of the women entrepreneurs' venture into the business with different expectations, example, to gain independence, balance work-family life, or be the manager of an owned enterprise rather than just monetary gains.
+From the 40 economic point of view, a stable economic condition is needed before an entrepreneur can develop his or her 1 41 https://orcid.org/0000-0002-5967-7281 business for the purpose of monetary gains.
+The psychological category 42 focuses more on the personal attribute which devotes more to entrepreneurial success.
+Finally, the feminist 43 perspective on entrepreneurship was originally included more towards the predisposition of male entrepreneurs, 44